glslify/glslify-resolve-remote/README.md

 })
 ```

-You can optionally pass in a cache directory as the first argument to change
+The following options are also available:

-where downloaded packages are stored on disk.
-They should, only be downloaded
+* `cache`: change where downloaded packages are stored on disk.
+They should only
-once when first required.
+  be downloaded once when first required.
+* `offline`: rely solely on the cache wherever possible.
+Identended for use in
+  presentations at events such as [CampJS](http://campjs.com/), where internet
+  is limited or unavailable.
+Also useful if you're on the go and don't always
+  have internet access.

 ## License